 Fried Sicilian Tuma

-Fried Sicilian Tuma is a cheese made with thermized cow’s milk, an alternative to pasteurization that is usually achieved with a heat treatment of 275-302°F. Therefore, the milk is sterilized and lasts up to 6 months.
-While for thermized milk, the temperature is brought approximately between 131 and 158°F, and this mild treatment is intended for fresh cheeses.
-This is just to highlight the difference between the two ways of treating fresh milk and transforming it into delicacies.
+Fried Sicilian Tuma is a cheese made with thermized cow’s milk, an alternative to pasteurization that is usually achieved with a heat treatment at 275-302°F. Therefore, the milk is sterilized and can last up to 6 months.
+Whereas for thermized milk, the temperature is brought approximately between 131 and 158°F, and this mild treatment is intended for fresh cheeses.
+This is just to highlight the difference between the two ways of treating fresh milk and turning it into delicacies.

 • Cost: Cheap